-- 6. Not applicable, as no organochlorine chemicals are restricted on the basis of either the quantity or value of imports. - 7. (a) Application should be made in advance of arrival of the goods.
-However, if the chemicals have arrived without a permit, the Australian Border Force will hold the shipment until a permit is granted. - (b) Permits are not normally issued immediately.
-Applications for permits are made to the Department of Agriculture and Water Resources and normally processed within two (2) business days. - (c) No, permits may be issued at any period of the year. - (d) Permits are issued by the Australian Department of Agriculture and Water Resources and are presented by the importer to the Australian Border Force at the time of importation. - 8.
-Application for permission to import can be refused at the discretion of the Minister for Agriculture and Water Resources.
+6. Not applicable, as no organochlorine chemicals are restricted on the basis of either the quantity or value of imports.

+- 7. (a) Application should be made in advance of arrival of the goods.
+However, if the chemicals have arrived without a permit, the Australian Border Force may hold the shipment until a decision concerning an application is made. - (b) Permits are not normally issued immediately.
+Applications for permits are made to the Department of Agriculture and normally processed within five (5) business days. - (c) No, permits may be issued at any period of the year. - (d) Permits are issued by the Australian Department of Agriculture and are presented by the importer to the Australian Border Force at the time of importation.

+8. Application for permission to import can be refused at the discretion of the Minister for Agriculture.
 Reasons for refusal would be explained to applicants.
 There is no right of appeal against the Minister's decision.
 However, an appeal may be made on the decision-making process itself under the Administrative Decisions (Judicial Review) Act 1977.